How to Grow Pansy Flowers

 About Growing Pansies in Your Home Flower Garden

 Pansies are popular, easy, and fun to grow.
 Fill an area or entire bed with Pansies for a striking spring effect!
+They look their best when grown in masses or clumps.
+Many growers plant pansy beds in a design.
+The plants readily tolerate a little crowding.
 Also, they look spectacular growing in windowsills and containers.

 Pansy Plants